coralieco/workshop-git-rebase/README.md

 So I have the possibility to edit the before last commit, which is the `bad` one.

 The VIM table opens, and then I `edit` the `pick` option in front on the `bad` commit and change it to `drop`.
-Many informations are provided below for the different options that can be applied to a `rebase`. (edit, drop, squash...)
+Many informations are provided just under for the different options that can be applied to a `rebase`. (edit, drop, squash...)

-Then I have a conflit to resolve.
+Then I have a conflict to resolve.
 The terminal tells me that:

 ```
 Auto-merging poem.txt